Dropping HCG levels can indicate a miscarriage, an ectopic pregnancy, or a normal decline later in the first trimester after HCG reaches its peak.

 What Does It Mean When My HCG Levels Are Dropping Early in Pregnancy?

-Dropping HCG levels early in pregnancy can indicate a potential miscarriage or an ectopic pregnancy.
-However, timing and individual factors matter.
-Sometimes, a decline might signal the end of a viable pregnancy, so it’s important to follow up with your healthcare provider for further evaluation.
+Dropping HCG levels early in pregnancy can indicate a miscarriage or an ectopic pregnancy.
+However, timing and the overall clinical picture matter.
+A decline in early pregnancy should always be discussed with your healthcare provider and usually requires repeat testing or ultrasound.

 Can My HCG Levels Drop and Still Have a Healthy Pregnancy?